About the Oklahoma Historical Society

 Keep up to date with events, news, and developments at the Oklahoma Historical Society with our weekly newsletter delivered straight to your inbox.

 Looking for a past newsletter?
-Now you can past issues in our OHS Extra! newsletter archive.
+Visit the OHS Extra! newsletter archive.

 The Oklahoma History Center

-The Oklahoma History Center is beautifully designed to provide visitors a self-guided exploration of Oklahoma - past to present.
-With four permanent galleries, a special events hall, and outdoor exhibits guests will experience Oklahoma's spirit, triumphs and tragedies...from oil and space exploration to the land run of 1889.
-The state of the art Research Center offers visitors the opportunity to explore their own history through the extensive research collections and genealogical resources.
+The Oklahoma History Center is beautifully designed to provide visitors a self-guided exploration of Oklahoma–past to present.
+With four semi-permanent galleries, a special events hall, and outdoor exhibits guests will experience Oklahoma's spirit, triumphs and tragedies...from oil and space exploration to the land run of 1889.
+The Research Center offers visitors the opportunity to explore their own history through the extensive research collections and genealogical resources.